 This ritual can be used as it is, or it can be modified to suit your needs.
 For example, some Heathens do not petition a gatekeeper deity for informal rituals.
 However, the basic format of purification, hallowing, petitioning, and gifting should be followed.

-Check out the blog post Hearth Cult Ritual Examples if you need a better picture of what a ritual might look like.
+Check out the ritual examples if you need a better picture of what a ritual might look like.